 St. Peter’s High School has long been known for its tradition of academic excellence.
 Our continuing intent is to have a school that serves the needs of the community and teaches students the importance of goodness, discipline, and learning.
-St. Peter’s sends graduates into young adulthood with a commitment to the service of Christ, Church, family, community, and world.
+St. Peter’s sends graduates out into young adulthood with a commitment to the service of Christ, Church, family, community, and world.

 St. Peter’s High School assists students as they grow into mature and responsible Christians.
 The school organizes and implements activities which focus on spiritual values through: